OpenTranslationBible/open-bible/en-GB/11.1 Kings/md/1-kings-19.md

 ## 1 Kings 19:1

-Now Ahab told Jezebel everything that Elijah had done,
+Ahab reported to Jezebel all that Elijah had accomplished,
-and how he had killed all the prophets with the sword.
+including how he had slain all the prophets with the sword.

 ## 1 Kings 19:2